alovajs/alovajs.github.io/docs/tutorial/07-project/01-best-practice/README.md

 import DocCardList from '@theme/DocCardList';

-Best practices practiced and refined in real projects, I hope it will be helpful to you.
+These best practices have been tested and refined in real-world projects, and we hope they will be helpful to you.

 <DocCardList />